ajain1017/King-County-Housing-Regression-Analysis/README.md

 Renovated (Whether the house was renovated)

-### Five Most Descriptuve Features Using Recursive Feature Elimination
+### Five Most Descriptive Features Using Recursive Feature Elimination

 After making the model, we use recursive feature elimination from sklearn Linear Regression to select the highest ranked features from the features selected above in estimating housing prices.